-The seawater contains different types of salt.
-The main six abundant salts ions are sulfate (SO24−), chloride (Cl−), potassium (K+), sodium (Na+), calcium (Ca2+), and magnesium (Mg2+).
+Seawater contains different types of salt.
+The main six abundant salt ions are sulfate (SO24−), chloride (Cl−), potassium (K+), sodium (Na+), calcium (Ca2+), and magnesium (Mg2+).
 The content of salt present in the seawater is denoted by the term salinity (S).

 In seawater, the salt is not chemically bonded to water.
 It is merely dissolved in seawater.

 It should be clearly understood that the seawater evaporates slowly as compared to the freshwater keeping the external factors constant.
-Salts present in seawater lower its vapor pressure due to which the rate of evaporation decreases.
+Salts present in seawater lower its vapour pressure, due to which the rate of evaporation decreases.

-Only the pure water molecules of seawater evaporate in the form of vapors leaving behind minute loads of salt as residue.
+Only the pure water molecules of seawater evaporate in the form of vapours leaving behind minute loads of salt as residue.